 By using two distinct microphones, a hearing aid can zoom into the speech in front of you, while reducing the speech noise next to and behind you.
 This is one of the only proven ways to improve speech hearing in noise, but it has a limitation.

 As the hearing aid zooms forward, the pick up distance of the microphones in front of you reduce.
 The more “zooming” takes place, the shorter the distance.
-The directional microphones with the most forward focus, has a limit of around 1.5 meter pickup in front of you.
+The directional microphones with the most forward focus, has a limit of around 1.5 metre pickup in front of you.

 This will leave you lacking if the person you want to hear is more than that distance away or if the person speaking to you is right next to you.
 Here is another article that deals with getting the best out of hearing aids in noise.